lindenb/jvarkit/docs/VcfFilterSequenceOntology.md

 ## Citing

-Should you cite **software** ? https://github.com/mr-c/shouldacite/blob/master/should-I-cite-this-software.md
+Should you cite **vcffilterso** ? https://github.com/mr-c/shouldacite/blob/master/should-I-cite-this-software.md

 The current reference is: